West Midlands Police is the second-largest police force in the UK, covering an area of 348 square miles and serving a population of 2.8 million.

-There is a growing concern about youth violence and knife crime especially around the Soho Road area of Birmingham.
+There is a growing concern about youth violence and knife crime, especially around Birmingham's Soho Road area.
 Indeed, In 2019, West Midlands Police responded to 14 knife offences every single day.

 West Midlands Police are actively working to reduce knife crime.
 To assist, the Force sought a surveillance solution that would allow them to target specific hot-spot locations where youth crime and antisocial behaviour was prevalent.